babazaroni/RoboND-Kinematics-Project/writeup_template.md

 And here's where you can draw out and show your math for the derivation of your theta angles.

-Since Joint 2 and Joint 3 have parallel z axis and coincedent x axis, their theta angles can be derived from the same triangle as shown below
+Since Joint 2 and Joint 3 have parallel z axis, their theta angles can be derived from the same triangle as shown below

 ![alt text][image5]